ahrooran-r/lab_1/README.md

 latest JVMCI JIT compiler rather than existing C1/C2 compilers in HotSpot VM.

+If you have standard Java installed, then make sure to remove these parameters, and then run it.
+For example,

+`java -jar .\lab_1.jar 1000 10000 0.99 0.005 0.005 65000 1 2000 false`

 Sample run.bat file is also included for experiment.
 The same file is used to analyse the differences between each List implementation.